VolkovLabs/business-calendar/README.md

 - Allows to display Annotations.
 - Supports automatically scroll to the end of the time range.
 - Allows to open data link instead of sidebar when clicking an event.
-- Supports Weekly and Days views.
+- Supports Weekly and Dayly views.

 ## Data